-But there are several steps you can do to make your furnace less noisy this winter.
+But there are a few steps you can do to make your furnace quieter this winter.

 1. Book Regular Furnace Maintenance

-2. Routinely Put in a New Furnace’s Air Filter
+2. Routinely Change Your Furnace’s Air Filter

-Our suggestions for replacing your furnace filter:
+Our recommendations for replacing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You could have to replace your filter more often if you have allergies or pets.
+You might have to replace your filter more often if you have allergies or pets.